gyfbianhuanyun/brain-data-with-age/README.md

 ### Entropy

-In addition, the entropy can be calculated [entropy.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/entropy.py).
+In addition, the entropy can be calculated in [entropy.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/entropy.py).

 ## Authors